jordan4ibanez/Project_Zero/README.md

 Some notes:
 ### AI/Physics Hybrid
+This physics engine is not the best.
+But it was created from scratch by me.
 Entities (Zombies, players, etc) exist as an object which holds a pointer to data in the physics engine.
 This is mutually shared.
 The physics engine will never delete this entity unless the entity's destructor is called.
 Now this will be a bit complex.

 Let's say this happens when a zombie dies: